 Bachelor's Degree in Mechanical Design Technology

 Students may study mechanical design technology as a concentration in Bachelor of Science (B.S.) programs in engineering technology or bachelor's degree programs in industrial technology management.
-The programs combine an education in the related discipline with an emphasis on mechanical design.
 People interested in a bachelor's degree with a mechanical design technology concentration may want to seek programs in the discipline closely related to their career goals.
 For example, students interested in becoming engineering technologists might look to B.S. in engineering technology programs.
 Those aspiring to have production management responsibilities might seek out industrial technology management programs.

 A large part of the first two years is spent taking general education courses.
 Coursework for the major will typically include the following: